I recently started using Docker, but sometimes I don't understand the relationship between containers and the OS.

 And distributions may vary from container to container, but the container kernel is always the Linux kernel.

-- postgresql - want to use postico for db in docker container in local environment
+- postgresql - communication to docker postgres container

 - about docker run -it options